dwstyagi/spotify-portfoilio/README.md

 - **Spotify Premium** is required for playback control features (pause/play)
 - Free accounts can still access: top tracks, now playing (read-only), and followed artists
-- Tokens automatically refresh when expired
+- Tokens automatically refresh when they expire
 - Only one authentication is stored (single-user app)
 - All JSON responses are pretty-printed for easy browser viewing